 Today, legal regulations at international and national level form the framework for plant health (phytosanitary) conditions for preventing the introduction and spread of harmful organisms for the protection of domestic agriculture and forestry.

-At the regional level(Länder), the Governor is responsible for the implementation of all other tasks of the Plant Protection Act 2011 as amended in the first instance.
-This concerns inter alia the introduction (phytosanitary internal market control) and export (phytosanitary export control) of plants, plant products and other objects, the registration/authorisation of establishments and individuals to trade in plants and plant products and official measures to protect plants and plant products against the introduction of harmful organisms.
+At regional level(federal provinces), the provincial governor is responsible for carrying out all other tasks under the Plant Protection Act 2018.
+This includes the movement(phytosanitary internal market control) and export(phytosanitary export control) of plants, plant products and other objects, the registration/authorization of entrepreneurs to trade in plants and plant products as well as official measures to protect plants and plant products against the introduction of pests.

 Phytosanitary Controls